 All regular, full-time employees will accrue PTO hours according to the tables below.
-Regular, part-time employees who work a minimum of 20 hours per week will accrue on a pro-rated basis.
+Regular, part-time employees who consistently work at least 20 hours per week will accrue on a pro-rated basis.
 Elected Officials are exempt from this policy and do not accrue PTO.